 - We provide professional nonpartisan staffing for legislative committees, designated subcommittees and study commissions.
 Analysts from the Office of Policy and Legal Analysis (OPLA) staff all joint standing committees except the Taxation and Appropriations and Financial Affairs Committees, which are staffed by analysts from the Office of Fiscal and Program Review (OFPR). - We are part of the Legislative Council's nonpartisan staff and we are hired specifically to work with and for all legislators in a nonpartisan fashion in accordance with strict Legislative Council policies. - We work with individual committee members and other legislators in accordance with strict Legislative Council policies governing confidentiality and nonpartisanship. - We do just about everything you can imagine professional, nonpartisan committee staff doing.
-We: - Assist committee chairs in facilitating the committee process and organizing (scheduling) committee work to keep things moving forward in as logical and efficient a fashion as possible; - Provide nonpartisan policy and legal analysis of legislation and issues before the committee, identifying and providing information on public policies and legal issues that may appear in legislative proposals; - Draft committee papers, including committee amendments (unanimous reports, majority reports, minority reports we draft them all), committee bills, reports and other correspondence; - Assist committees in understanding what legislative proposals (bills, resolves, amendments) propose to do and how they fit into current law; and - Collect information requested by the committee, or individual legislators, related to legislative proposals and related issues.
+We: - O Assist committee chairs in facilitating the committee process and organizing (scheduling) committee work in an efficient manner in accordance with deadlines established by the presiding officers; - Provide nonpartisan policy and legal analysis of legislation and issues before the committee, identifying and providing information on policy issues and legal issues that may appear in legislative proposals; - Draft committee papers, including committee amendments (unanimous reports, majority reports, minority reports - we draft them all), committee bills, reports and other committee correspondence; - O Assist committees in understanding what legislative proposals (bills, resolves, amendments) propose to do and how they fit into current law; and - o Research, collect and summarize information requested by the committee, or individual legislators, related to legislative proposals and related issues.